-The ME29 competes with systems such as the IBM Systems 36, 38, and 4300 Series, as well as with the Sperry System 80 and Honeywell DPS 4.
+The ME29 competes with systems such as the IBM Systems 36, 38 and 4300 Series, as well as with Sperry's, System 80 and Honeywell's DPS4.

-ADVANTAGES AND RESTRICTIONS

-The four models in the ME29 Series offer both hardware and software compatibility.
+ADVANTAGES AND RESTRICTIONS: The four models in the ME29 Series offer both hardware and software compatibility.
 The system can be expanded to support up to 56 workstations and a number of viewdata terminals.
-There is peripheral compatibility between the ME29 and the ICL 2900 Range, thus assisting a user to migrate from the ME29 to the more powerful 2900 if necessary.
-A wide range of applications software packages for business problems is available with the ME29.
+There is peripheral compatibility between the ME29 and the ICL 2900 Range, thus making it cheaper for a user to migrate from the ME29 to the more powerful 2900 if necessary.
+A wide range of applications software packages for business problems are available with the ME29.